HelTecAutomation/RadioCore_Library/examples/CO01_Read/README.md

 ## Requirements

-- RadioCore RC32 or RC52 board configuration
+- RadioCore RC32 board configuration
 - A CO01 sensor connected through the expected 2:1 divider
 - A common ground between the sensor supply and the RadioCore board